Richmond Hill Stargazing & Astronomy Report

 Where are darker skies near Richmond Hill?

-The closest meaningfully darker mapped site is East Gwillimbury, Ontario, about 34 km south of Richmond Hill, reaching Bortle 7.
+The closest meaningfully darker mapped site is Sharon, Ontario, about 23 km south of Richmond Hill, reaching Bortle 7.

 When is the sky darkest in Richmond Hill?